Do I Have To Do Something Extraordinary to Get Into an Ivy League School?

 Is it necessary to be special or above average in some way to get into an Ivy League school?
 Absolutely.
 You’ll need to show that you stand out within an extremely competitive applicant pool in order for these schools to pick you, and a thoroughly average high school record and college application won’t be enough.

 However, it’s not necessary to do something that’s truly groundbreaking and a world-class achievement in order to get that coveted Ivy League acceptance.
-Not only does not everyone has the opportunity to pursue achievements on this scale, there are also many other features that are equally important to the Ivies’ holistic admissions mentality.
+Not only doesn’t everyone have the opportunity to pursue achievements on this scale, there are also many other features that are equally important to the Ivies’ holistic admissions mentality.

 Are you a high school student with Ivy League aspirations?
 Along with our Ultimate Guides to each Ivy League school, which you’ll find earlier in this post, check out the posts below for CollegeVine’s advice on what makes a successful Ivy applicant, how to deal with the competitive Ivy application processes, and why you shouldn’t write off non-Ivy schools even while pursuing your Ivy League goals.